rblack42/Blog/content/2014/12/06/Hangertalk.rst

 make sure you did not run into some other silly goof doing the same thing in the opposite direction.

-FLying well with all three sets of controls is difficult to do right, and you have to keep practicing it to keep good at it.
+Flying well with all three sets of controls is difficult to do right, and you have to keep practicing it to keep good at it.
 I learned how much I forgot after not flying for quite a while when I checked out in a Grob Sailplane (glider) a few years back.
 See `I Hate String